Why Skeleton Coast?

 Become a Part of the Adventurers' Convoy

-You've heard about travelling to the edge of the Earth, haven't you?
-Well, this is a journey THROUGH the edge of the Earth.
-That's the feeling you get when traversing the entire length of the notorious Skeleton Coast in Namibia.
-'Harsh', 'hostile', 'isolated' – you can call it what you like, but nothing can fully prepare you for the encounter.
-Because here, the unexpected is a daily affair.
+You've heard of a journey to the end of the Earth, right?
+Well, this is a journey THROUGH the end of the Earth.
+That's the feeling you get when you traverse the famous Skeleton Coast in Namibia in its entirety.
+You may call it "raw", "hostile", "isolated"—however you wish—but nothing can fully prepare you for the encounter.
+Because here, the unexpected is everyday life.

-It feels like stumbling upon a deserted island, but without the palm trees and without water.
-Or like being in the movie 'Mad Max', without Mel Gibson.
-In fact, without anything else but endless dunes, roaring waves, whistling wind, rusty ship skeletons.
-And surprisingly, a lot of wildlife.
-It’s the fauna that initially gives this relentless coastline its name.
-It comes from the multitude of whale and seal bones that once dotted the shore, partly a result of the whaling industry in the area.
-And today, the remnants of ships, victims of currents, fog, and shallows, continue to justify this name.
+The feeling is like landing on a deserted island, but without the palms and without the water.
+Or in the film "Mad Max", but without Mel Gibson.
+In fact, there's nothing else besides endless dunes, roaring waves, whistling wind, rusted ship skeletons.
+And surprisingly abundant wildlife.
+It's the fauna that initially gives this relentless coastline its name.
+It comes from the multitude of whale and seal bones that once littered the shore, in part due to the whaling industry in the area.
+Today, the remains of the ships, victims of currents, fog, and shallows, continue to justify this name.

 Closer to the wild than you ever imagined

-In the northern part of the Coast, even the dirt road disappears; moving forward becomes increasingly risky, and this is why the area is closed to regular visitors.
-The only way to reach the border with Angola is how we will do it – with the help of a local operator who has special permission from the authorities and local tribes to conduct jeep tours.
-This is likely the most remote, adventurous, and exciting safari of its kind in Africa at the moment.
-You're in for incredible colours, dizzying landscapes, and extraordinary experiences.
+In the northern part of the Coast, even the dirt road disappears, progress becomes increasingly risky, and therefore the area is closed to regular visitors.
+The only way to reach the border with Angola is the way we will do it – with the help of a local operator who has special permission from the authorities and local tribes to conduct jeep tours.
+This is probably the most remote, adventurous, and thrilling safari of its kind in Africa right now.
+Expect incredible colours, breathtaking views, and extraordinary experiences.

-And it will be this way throughout the journey, not just on the Skeleton Coast.
-We are always hungry for more 'once in a lifetime' adventures, so we've filled the programme with even more unforgettable places and encounters.
+And so it will be throughout the journey, not just on the Skeleton Coast.
+We are always thirsty for more 'once in a lifetime' adventures, which is why we’ve filled the programme with many more unforgettable places and encounters.
 See it below.

 FAQ